gvwilson/thirdbit/fiction/maddy-roo/index.md

 Dockety led the way.
 Left,
 right,
-straight through a four-way junction—Maddy traced their path as well as she could on her father's map.
+straight through a four-way junction:
+Maddy traced their path as well as she could on her father's map.

 Finally they were one short dash away from the 'X' on the map.
 The door in front of them looked no different from any of the others,